|

 Stratification:

-has proven that germination is better if the seeds experience some cold
+necessary research has proven that germination is better if the seeds experience

 Scarification:

-a few swipes with a sharp edged file or use sandpaper to allow moisture
+knife or make a few swipes with a sharp edged file or use sandpaper to

-being more readily absorbed (imitating the stomach of seed dispersers like
+allow moisture being more readily absorbed (imitating the stomach of seed

-the dinosaurs were).
-Then soak the seeds in cold or lukewarm water for
+dispersers like the dinosaurs were).
+Then soak the seeds in cold or lukewarm

-about 24 hours to soften the coat.
-Seeds that remain floating will most
+water for about 24 hours to soften the coat.
+Seeds that remain floating

-likely not germinate so you can throw them away.
-Then put the remaining
+will most likely not germinate so you can throw them away.
+Then

-for about 10 minutes to protect against fungus, rinse well 2 times
+9:1) for about 10 minutes to protect against fungus, rinse well 2

 (1 part water + 4 parts of sand) or